TAKEAWAYS INCLUDE:

 Crystal Son

-At HCSC, she leads the Strategic Initiatives & Partnerships team, a department that focuses on cross-functional, collaborative analytics delivery on key programs such as Payment Integrity and Stakeholder Engagement, enterprise data and analytics strategy and planning, as well as design and execution of HCSC’s Responsible AI program.
+At HCSC, she leads the Strategic Initiatives & Partnerships team, which leads key programs such as Payment Integrity, Responsible AI and AI Literacy and Workforce Readiness.
 She is passionate about real-world applications of data-driven insights, storytelling through data, and building high-performance teams.

 Simi Binning